Robot and Monster: Reception

 Emily Ashby of Common Sense Media gave the series 4 out of 5 stars; saying that, “Robot and Monster is a hilarious animated series that celebrates friendship and explores kid-related issues with comedy and quirkiness. [...]
 Each story includes a lesson about being a good friend, overcoming fear, or some other issue that kids will relate to.”

 Home media

-On November 11, 2014, the series was released on DVD as a manufacture on demand Amazon exclusive in region 1 (though two episodes remain unaired at the time it was released until the first episode aired on Nicktoons and the second episode was released through the Noggin app).
+On November 11, 2014, the series was released on DVD as a manufacture on demand Amazon exclusive in region 1 (though two episodes remained unaired at the time it was released until the first episode aired on Nicktoons and the second episode was released through the Noggin app).

 The complete series was made available for streaming as part of Nickelodeon's Noggin app on March 5, 2015.

 The show was also available on Paramount+ from November 10, 2020, until January 1, 2024.